Home » Production » Inhalation Preparation | Aerosol | MDI and Standard Test

 Inhalation Preparation | Aerosol | MDI and Standard Test

-Inhalation preparations OR Pressurized Metered-Dose Preparation (MDI) are liquid or solid dosage forms intended for administration as vapors or aerosols to the lung to obtain a local or systemic effect.
-They contain solutions or dispersions of one or more active ingredients which may be dissolved or dispersed in a suitable vehicle.
+Inhalation preparations, specifically Pressurized Metered-Dose Preparation (MDI) are liquid or solid dosage forms intended for administration as vapors or aerosols to the lung to obtain a local or systemic effect.
+They contain solutions or dispersions of one or more active ingredients that can be dissolved or dispersed in a suitable vehicle.

 inhaler